Johnsondale, California

 Johnsondale is an unincorporated community in Tulare County, California, United States.
 Johnsondale is 20 mi northeast of California Hot Springs.
 A post office opened in Johnsondale in 1939.
 The Post Office was closed on September 19, 1980.
-The community is named after Walter Johnson of the Mount Whitney Lumber Company.
+The community is named after Walter S. Johnson of the Mount Whitney Lumber Company.

 Climate

 According to the Köppen Climate Classification system, Johnsondale has a semi-arid climate, abbreviated "BSk" on climate maps.